-It’s important to note that, while the terms recruiter and headhunter are often used interchangeably, there are subtle differences between the two.
-It’s true that both have similar roles, yet each has a different focus.
+It’s important to note that while people often use the terms recruiter and headhunter interchangeably, there are subtle differences between them.
+They have similar roles, yet each has a different focus.

-A headhunter, on the other hand, is a third-party talent-finder who largely performs the same job, but with emphasis on identifying the best possible talent — whether or not that prospect is actively searching for a new job.
-Passive talent makes up 70% of the global workforce, yet an overwhelming 74% of employees are open to new job opportunities.
+On the other hand, a headhunter (also called "executive recruiter") is a third-party talent finder who largely performs the same job but emphasizes identifying the best possible talent — whether that prospect is actively searching for a new job or not.

-It’s all too common for headhunters and recruiters alike to work with any company, regardless of industry or niche.
-While your headhunter may have all of the skills needed to attract top talent, a deep understanding of your industry plays an important role.
+It’s common for headhunters and recruiters alike to work with any company, regardless of industry or niche.
+While your headhunter may have all the skills needed to attract top talent, a deep understanding of your industry plays an important role.

-How can your headhunter know exactly what to look for in a potential hire if he or she doesn’t have an understanding of the qualifications and attributes that are most needed for the job?
+How can your headhunter know exactly what to look for in a potential hire if they don’t understand the qualifications and attributes that are most needed for the job?

-Unlike general recruiters, niche headhunters specialize in a certain field — an industry where they have the experience, as well as access to networks, connections, and resources.
+Unlike general recruiters, niche headhunters specialize in a certain field — an industry where they have the experience and access to networks, connections, and resources.

 You’ll also find that many headhunters even have past career experience in a specific industry, which can often be the difference in whether a candidate considers an opportunity.

-Today, recruiting talent is harder than ever and it's critical that you consider your headhunter’s experience and track record in attracting and engaging top talent.
+In this job market, recruiting talent is as hard as it's ever been.
+Consider your headhunter’s experience, recruiting methods, and track record in attracting and engaging top talent.

-If he or she has never successfully landed a big name for another company in your industry, it’s probably best to look elsewhere; when presented with the opportunity to make the pitch to your prospect, your headhunter may not have the skills to bring the opportunity to the finish line.
+If they've never successfully landed a big name for another company in your industry, it’s probably best to look elsewhere.
+When the opportunity to make the pitch to your prospect presents itself, your headhunter may not have the skills to close the deal.

-And there’s more at stake here than merely missing out on a new hire.
-Your business’s reputation and image are on the line, and companies with poor reputations lose 69% of job seekers.
+There’s more at stake here than merely missing out on a new hire.
+Your business’s reputation and image are on the line, too.
 A headhunter who uses the spray-and-pray approach to pitching positions can cause you to overexpose your company to the market, leaving a sour taste in prospects’ mouths.